 What kind of questions are you asking in your one-on-one meetings?
 Are they surface-level questions such as a general “What’s on your plate right now?”
 Or are you using this time to ask about blockers, potential areas of extra support, and what they want to achieve in the future on a professional and personal level?

 Deeper questions allow for deeper conversations, which foster more trust and collaboration.

-- Focus on development.
-Whether you have an employee who is struggling or a high-performer, one-on-ones are a great time to offer extra support or strategize further career development.
-Develop your coaching skills by helping employees find solutions to the issues that they are facing or by helping them develop a plan to grow their career.
+Whether you have an employee who is struggling or a high-performer, one-on-ones are a great time to offer extra support or strategize further career growth and professional development.
+Develop your coaching skills by helping employees find solutions to the issues that they are facing or by helping them develop a plan to grow their careers.

-- Remote one-on-ones.
-As more companies move towards remote work, you might find yourself asking how to conduct an effective one-on-one meeting when you can’t physically meet with your team.
+As more companies move towards remote work, you might find yourself asking how to conduct an effective one-on-one meeting when you can’t physically meet with a team member.
 However, the same general rules apply.
 Follow the same principles for regular one-on-ones, but now it’s even more important to meet consistently and dig into any potential problems that might not be immediately apparent.

-- Next steps: At the end of every one-on-one, document next steps and expected actions so that they don’t disappear into the ether.
+At the end of every one-on-one, document the next steps and expected actions so that they don’t disappear into the ether.
 You can choose to follow up on these in the next meeting or as they are completed so that important items aren’t lost.

 With some structure and focus, one-on-one meetings can be an engaging way to keep up with and support your team.
-Focus on building a strong manager-employee relationship to build engagement and drive productivity at work.
-By sharing your time and guidance with your team, you build your relationship with your employee, help solve their most pressing issues and align them with organizational goals.
+Focus on building a strong manager-employee relationship to build engagement and drive productivity at work, which will allow each employee to reach their goals.
+By sharing your time and guidance with each team member, you build your relationship with your employee, help solve their most pressing issues and align them with company goals.
 Check out how Hirebook’s one-on-one capabilities can help give your team superpowers!